 Here’s How To Register For A Medical Cannabis Patient Card in Arkansas

-The Arkansas Department of Health (ADH) will begin accepting applications for medical marijuana patient cards no later than June 30th, 2017.
+The Arkansas Department of Health (ADH) has begun accepting applications for medical marijuana patient cards.

-- Visit your doctor (Arkansas M.D. or D.O.) and provide them a blank certification form.
-Your doctor only has to certify that you have a qualifying condition.
+- Visit your doctor (Arkansas M.D. or D.O.) and provide him/her with the form.
+Your doctor only has to certify that you have a qualifying condition (see below).

 - Complete the online form on the ADH website and upload a photo of your doctor certification and your Arkansas state I.D. or drivers license.

 - Pay the $50.00 yearly fee.
 You can pay ADH online with a debit or credit card.

 The ADH should mail your patient identification card within 30 days of dispensaries carrying medical cannabis – it will be valid for a year after the date of issuance.

 Alternativley, the completed application and fee may be submitted by mail.
 You can request a paper application by mail by calling the ADH at 501-682-4982.

 If your physician won’t agree to complete a written certification for you, this is our list of doctors willing to write medical marijuana certifications: